arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Portenta Machine Control board](assets/user-manual-1.png)

 This controller offers many connectivity options, from USB and Ethernet to Wi-Fi®/Bluetooth® Low Energy, as well as industry-specific protocols.
 It can also connect with various external sensors, actuators, and different Human Machine Interfaces (HMI), such as displays and touch panels, showcasing its adaptability.
-It is designed for harsh industrial operations with features like DIN bar compatible housing, compact size, and an integrated Real Time Clock (RTC).
+It is designed for harsh industrial operations with features like DIN bar compatible housing, compact size, and an integrated Real-Time Clock (RTC).
 For real-time control or predictive maintenance tasks, the Portenta Machine Control is a solid choice for businesses aiming to enhance production and equipment management processes.

 ### Portenta Machine Control Main Components